diosvo/log-system-from-scratch/study/bash/README.md

 1. Variable definitions

-- One of the reasons why we include a dollar sign in front of variable name?
+- One of the reasons why we include a dollar sign in front of the variable name?

   -> Help us avoid name collisions